coyo8/coyo8.github.io/_posts/2017-03-14-SOLID-principle-in-Swift.md

     }
 }
 ```
-Now let's understand what is Single Responsibilty Principle and how above program doesn't obey it.
+Now let's understand what is `Single Responsibility Principle(SRP)` and how the above program doesn't obey it.

 <figure>
   <div class="large">
     <img src="{{ site.url }}/assets/images/posts/2017-03/srp.png" alt="Single Responsibility Principle">
   </div>
 </figure>

 SRP says, "Just because you can implement all the features in a single device, you shouldn't".

+In Object Oriented terms it means: ***There should never be more than one reason for a class to change.*** It doesn't mean you can't have multiple methods but the only condition is that they should have one single purpose.

 **Why?**
 Because it adds a lot of manageability problems for you in the long run.

-In Object Oriented terms it means: ***There should never be more than one reason for a class to change.*** it doesn't mean you can't have multiple methods but only condition is they should meet one single purpose.

 <figure>
   <div class="large">